 The measurement signal from the detector was routed through the BNC-to-triax adapter feedthrough.
 The BNC connector on the detector was attached directly to the BNC end of the adapter, which advantageously eliminated the need to use a BNC cable.
 BNC cables are poorly shielded, and using one could introduce noise from EMI sources to the signal read from the detector.
 This inner metal box was placed inside of an outer metal box, which possessed a triax-to-triax feedthrough.
 A triax cable was used to route the detector signal between the feedthroughs on the inner and outer boxes.
 A triax cable was also used to connect the Keithley 6487 ammeter to the end of the Triax-to-Triax feedthrough accessible on the outside of the outer box.
 The outer metal box served to isolate the inner metal box from EMI, and the triax cables shielded the detector signal from EMI.
 After covering the two boxes with their respective lids, the nested box set was placed inside an ESPEC ESX-3CW temperature chamber.
 The ammeter was located outside of the chamber.

-A DET1B, which includes a power supply and a power adapter designed to be inserted into the battery port of the DET series detectors, was used to supply the reverse-bias voltage, which was routed through BNC feedthroughs.
-The power adapter was inserted into the detector, and the opposite end of the adapter was connected to a BNC feedthough fitted into the wall of the inner box.
-A BNC cable and another feedthrough was used extend the electrical connection to the outside of the outer box, and the voltage output of the Keithley 6487 was connected to that.
+A DET1B (previous generation, current generation DET2B), which includes a power supply and a power adapter designed to be inserted into the battery port of the DET series detectors, was used to supply the reverse-bias voltage, which was routed through BNC feedthroughs.
+The power adapter was inserted into the detector, and the opposite end of the adapter was connected to a BNC feedthrough fitted into the wall of the inner box.
+A BNC cable and another feedthrough were used to extend the electrical connection to the outside of the outer box, and the voltage output of the Keithley 6487 was connected to that.
 A computer was interfaced with the Keithley, which allowed the computer to simultaneously control the reverse-bias voltage while measuring the dark current.